ietf-wg-wimse/draft-ietf-wimse-s2s-protocol/draft-ietf-wimse-s2s-protocol.md

 As noted in the Introduction, for many deployments communication between workloads cannot use end-to-end TLS.
 For these deployment styles, this document proposes application-level protections.
-For deployments using end-to-end TLS, application-level credentials may enrich the security context.
+For deployments using end-to-end TLS, application-level credentials may be used to enrich the application security context.

 The current version of the document includes three alternatives, all using the newly introduced Workload Identity Token ({{to-wit}}).
 The first alternative ({{dpop-esque-auth}}) is inspired by the OAuth DPoP specification.